google/oss-fuzz/docs/new_project_guide.md

 ## Testing locally

-Use the helper script build docker image and fuzz targets.
+Use the helper script to build docker image and [fuzz targets](glossary.md#fuzz-target).

 ```bash
 $ cd /path/to/oss-fuzz